Ramification of Wild Automorphisms of Laurent Series Fields: Acknowledgments

-The results in this paper originated from a research lab project in PROMYS 2016.
+The results in this paper originated from a project at PROMYS 2016.
 We are deeply grateful to Laurent Berger and Sandra Rozensztajn for proposing this problem, and for their mentoring.
 We also thank our PROMYS research lab counselor Alyosha Latyntsev for his support, as well as Krishanu Sankar, David Fried, Glenn Stevens, the PROMYS Foundation, and the Clay Mathematics Institute for making this research possible.
+In their most general form, many of the computations in this paper were completed at the University of Chicago REU during the summer of 2018.
+Therefore, the first author thanks his mentor Drew Moore for the encouragement he gave, as well as J.P.
+May for making the REU possible.
+Finally, we would like to thank Jonas Nordqvist and Juan Rivera-Letelier for their helpful correspondence with us regarding the hypotheses and implications of Conjecture~\ref{bigconj}.